Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_geographic_geoloc.png

 A geolocation tool has been embedded in the view, exploiting the `Nominatim <https://nominatim.openstreetmap.org/>`_ geocoding service.
-It can appropriatly place the nodes on the map.
+It can appropriately place the nodes on the map.

 You can choose among two methods to place the elements, either by providing a valid address for each node, stored in a property you will select, or by using the already computed latitude and longitude values, each contained in their respective properties.